arionum/json-rpc/README.md

 It's an alpha release and should be treated accordingly.

-Implemented functions:
+**Implemented functions:

-**- walletpassphrase
+- walletpassphrase
 - getnewaddress
-getbalance
+- getbalance
-sendtoaddress
+- sendtoaddress
-validateaddress
+- validateaddress
-getrawtransaction  [only the json export should be used, the hex encoded version will not produce proper results due to differences in ARO] listtransactions getblockcount getblockhash getblock getinfo getnetworkinfo**
+- getrawtransaction  [only the json export should be used, the hex encoded version will not produce proper results due to differences in ARO]
+- listtransactions
+- getblockcount
+- getblockhash
+- getblock
+- getinfo
+- getnetworkinfo**

 It requires an Arionum Node running on the same server.